 To this end, Transport Scotland launched the first round of the Scottish Zero Emission Bus Challenge Fund (ScotZEB) on 15 July 2021 .
 The funding was available for vehicles used on registered local bus services, including mini-buses, plus associated charging infrastructure (which could be used for other vehicles too) and was aimed at the finance, energy, bus manufacturing and bus operating sectors collectively to encourage innovation and collaboration between all parties.
 This resulted in the award of £62 million to nine recipients, supporting the acquisition of 276 battery-electric buses and associated charging infrastructure .
 The total number of zero emission buses is now just over 600.

-Budget beyond the £120 million capital announced at the time of the Climate Change Plan Update may be required to support full decarbonisation of the bus sector at a pace faster than the normal turnover of fleet would achieve, so there is the potential to evaluate whether there is a business case for further Government investment towards decarbonising the remaining vehicles, especially those used as Public Service Vehicles (PSVs), with different approaches to the provision of Government financial support and different financing solutions and models set out by the Bus Decarbonisation Taskforce.
+Budget beyond the funding announced at the time of the Climate Change Plan Update may be required to support full decarbonisation of the bus sector at a pace faster than the normal turnover of fleet would achieve, so there is the potential to evaluate whether there is a business case for further Government investment towards decarbonising the remaining vehicles, especially those used as Public Service Vehicles (PSVs), with different approaches to the provision of Government financial support and different financing solutions and models set out by the Bus Decarbonisation Taskforce.

 Relevance